ulloaluis/linear-algebra/README.md

 # linear-algebra-ulloa
-implemented vector and matrix classes with reST-formatted docstrings in Python 3+
+Implemented vector and matrix classes with reST-formatted docstrings in Python 3+

 ## General Layout